Hello and welcome!

 definition: /time/era/period

-Where the Shadows End, Louisa’s debut novel will be published in May 2026.
-It was long-listed for the Pat Kavanagh Prize for Writing Excellence and enabled by an Arts Council Time To Write grant.
+Where The Shadows End was longlisted for the Pat Kavanagh Prize for Writing Excellence under its former title, London Planes, and was supported by an Arts Council Time to Write grant.